SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 <a name="howto-2"></a>
 ### How to : Connect to the cluster via `ssh`

-Note that for your first connection, you will be asked for your actual password and then to change it by entering twice you new password
+#### First connection:

+Your password has to be changed at your first connection.

+"Mot de passe UNIX (actuel)":   you are asked to type the password provided in the account creation email.

+Then type your new password twice.

+The session will be automatically closed.

+You will need to open a new session with your new password.

 #### From a windows computer: